Physical Education funding is ultimately driven by a need to ‘provide outstanding physical education for all’ (Ofsted, ‘Beyond 2012’)

 Impact of Funding

 The funding has had a positive impact on sport within the school.
 It has allowed children from Year 2 through to Year 6 to receive specialist coaching in a range of different sports.
 This has given the children more confidence within sports and has contributed to higher levels of participation in after school clubs.
-(Clubs to stop during winter months due to lack of room due to building work) This has also allowed staff to observe the coaching staff and therefore improve their practice when it comes to teaching these subjects in PE.
+This has also allowed staff to observe the coaching staff and therefore improve their practice when it comes to teaching these subjects in PE.
 The school have been able to carry on its aim of providing every year group, boy and girl, the opportunity to take part in an active after school club at least one night a week.
-The school has been providing a range of clubs including Multiskills, Football, Netball, Hula Hoop, Gym and Movement, Fitness/ Circuit training, Dance, Golf and School Sports Club (a club to be run by members of the school sports crew) We currently 110 children taking part in the above mentioned clubs.
+The school has been providing a range of clubs including Multiskills, Football, Netball, Hula Hoop, Dance and Golf.
+We currently 120 children taking part in the above mentioned clubs.
 We currently offer more after school clubs than ever before and more of our staff are running these clubs - a result of CPD allocation and working alongside coaches in PE lessons.

 Once again the funding allowed for us to host our annual school sports day at Gateshead Stadium.
 This helped to raise the moral and self-esteem of children who participated in the event.
 The event also allowed the school a chance to promote the profile of school sport and all the necessary qualities we as a school aim to promote through sport.
 This provided a platform for the rise in sports participation we have had as a school this academic year.